bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Convert `11001111` binary

-    to hex:
+    to hex: CF

-    to decimal:
+    to decimal: 207

 * Convert `4C` hex

-    to binary:
+    to binary: 01001100

-    to decimal:
+    to decimal: 76

 * Convert `68` decimal

-    to binary:
+    to binary: 01000100

-    to hex:
+    to hex: 44

 ## Architecture

 One paragraph-ish:

-* Explain how the CPU provides concurrency:
+* Explain how the CPU provides concurrency: A CPU provides concurrency through multithreading.
+Multithreading is a process where one thread runs until it hits an event which would cause a pause in the cycle time, at which point another thread utilizes the system resources.
+A basic example would be a process that has to access memory, which might take several CPU cycles.
+At that point another thread would run using those resources.

-* Describe assembly language and machine language:
+* Describe assembly language and machine language: Machine language is the language used to issue direct commands to the CPU.
+Assembly language simply uses mnemonics in order to make the language easier for the programmer to read and write.

-* Suggest the role that graphics cards play in machine learning:
+* Suggest the role that graphics cards play in machine learning: A graphics card's use in machine learning is to offload the huge amount of operations involved from the CPU.
+The operations in machine learning can be massively parrallelized, and the GPU with it's thousands of cores is better able to process them.

 ## Coding